Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Error analysis

 \section{Error analysis}

 We present an explicit bound on the error term in our expansion in terms of higher order moments of the corresponding variance process.
-Specifically, this means bounding the remainder term in the second-order expansion of the function Put$_{\text{BS}}$, and for the case when $\rho \neq 0$, the error term associated with the expansion of $e^{\int_0^T \rho_u^2 \sigma_u \dd u }$. \\[.6cm] We will need explicit expressions for the error terms.
-These are given by Taylor's theorem, which we will present here to fix notation.
-We only consider the results up to second-order. \begin{theorem}[Taylor's theorem for $f: \reals \to \reals$] Let $A \subseteq \reals, B \subseteq \reals$ and $f : A \to B$ be a $C^{3}$ function in a closed interval about the point $a \in A$.
-Then the Taylor series of $f$ around the point $a$ is given by
+Specifically, this means bounding the remainder term in the second-order expansion of the function Put$_{\text{BS}}$, and for the case when $\rho \neq 0$, the error term associated with the expansion of $e^{\int_0^T \rho_u^2 \sigma_u \dd u }$.